Student Spotlight - MLIS Master of Library and Information Studies

 In addition to the online format, Rebecca was impressed with the program's required campus orientation.

-“The orientation provides a connection to other students and the University.
+“The orientation provides a connection to other students and UA.
 I met online students who were learning with me in my cohort.
 We developed a mutual bond and understanding that will aid in each class we take.
 I know that other students in the program have valuable dreams, goals and their own unique perspectives.”

 Affordability was another factor that weighed heavily in the decision to apply to UA's online MLIS program.